History

 Mission

-The mission of Da Afghanistan Bank is to foster price stability and build a robust financial system.
+To foster price stability and build a sound and robust financial system.

 Objectives

-The primary objective of Da Afghanistan Bank is to achieve and maintain domestic price stability.
-Other objectives of Da Afghanistan Bank which are subordinated to the primary objective are: to foster the liquidity, solvency and effective functioning of a stable market based financial system, and to promote a safe, sound and efficient national payments system.
-Considering its main objective, Da Afghanistan Bank supports general economic policies of government and strengthens sustainable economic growth.
+The primary objective of DAB is to ensure and maintain domestic price stability.
+Other DAB’s objectives, which are subordinate to its primary one, include supporting liquidity and solvency, ensuring the effective functioning of a market-based and stable financial system, and strengthening a safe, sound, and efficient national payment system.
+In line with its primary objective, DAB supports the government’s overall economic policies and promotes sustainable economic growth.

 Main Tasks

-The basic tasks, for which Da Afghanistan Bank is responsible to execute, are:
+The basic tasks for which DAB is responsible are:

-(1)Formulate, adopt and execute the monetary policy of Afghanistan,(2) Formulate, adopt and implement currency policy and Afghanistan currency arrangements,( 3) Hold and manage the official foreign exchange reserves of Afghanistan, (4) Print, mint and issue Afghani banknotes and coins, (5) Act as banker and adviser to, and as fiscal agent of the State, (6) License, regulate and supervise banks, foreign exchange dealers, money service providers, payment system operators, securities service providers, and securities transfer system operators, (7) Establish, maintain and promote sound and efficient systems for payments, for transfers of securities issued by the State or DAB, and for the clearing and settlement of payment transactions and transactions in such securities.
+(1)Formulating, adopting and executing the monetary policy of Afghanistan,(2) Formulating, adopting and implementing currency policy and Afghanistan currency arrangements,( 3) Holding and managing the official foreign exchange reserves of Afghanistan, (4) Printing, minting and issue Afghani banknotes and coins, (5) Acting as banker and adviser to, and as financial agent of the State, (6) Issuing license, regulating and supervising banks, foreign exchange dealers, money service providers, payment system operators, securities service providers, and securities transfer system operators, (7) Establishing, maintaining and promoting a sound and efficient systems for payments, for transfers of securities issued by the State or DAB, and for the clearing and settlement of payment transactions and transactions in such securities.

 Seven Strategic Pillars